Table of Contents

 Real Estate Syndication is very beneficial to both parties because the GP’s get to find deals that fit their needs and wants.
 They also get to manage the deal and even make improvements on the property in order to sell it for more later if they choose to do so.
 The GP’s also get a large percentage of the money once the property is sold because of their work.
 The Limited Partners get cashflow on a monthly or quarterly basis, depending on the deal.
 To learn more about the pros of this process click here. (pro and cons doc)

 Another benefit of real estate syndication would be the flexibility to invest in different projects.
 Real estate is a relatively broad term, indicating that there can be all kinds of investments to look into.
 A great example of this kind of out-of-box investment would be another popular trend at the moment, self-storage syndication.
+To see some pros and cons of real estate syndication, read this.

 Where does the money go?